 |GSM 104||Advanced Metal Finishing||4.0|

 |Total Credit Hours||25.0|

-Purpose Statement – This certificate will introduce the novice gunsmith to the hand tools, blueprint reading skills, schematic understanding, basic machine tool operations and the nomenclature used in Gunsmithing.
-Emphasis is placed on safety in the shop environment and the completion of Gunsmithing related projects from blueprints using hand and machine tools.
-Upon completion, students should be able to read and work from blueprints and schematics using hand and basic machine tool setups.
-During the hands-on shop class, the student will also be working on a final project that will be completed in the second semester of the certificate program.
+Purpose Statement – This certificate will introduce the novice gunsmith to the hand tools, blueprint-reading skills, schematic understanding, machine tool operations and the nomenclature used in gunsmithing.
+Emphasis is placed on safety in the shop environment and the completion of gunsmithing-related projects from blueprints, using hand and machine tools.
+Upon completion, students should be able to read and work from blueprints and schematics, using hand and basic machine tool set-ups.
+During the hands-on shop classes, the student will also be working on their major project, a bolt action rifle, which will be started in the second semester of this certificate program.

 Program Student Learning Outcomes: